shakna-israel/NecromancersApprentice/docs/009-Chapter-Nine.md

 The Headmaster laughed as he finished another defensive spell, "No… Only highly improbable.
 Now are you done wasting your time, Abigail?"

-She spun, launching herself at him, knocking the professor to the ground, jamming her wand up against his adam's apple, "I am not wasting my time!"
+She spun, launching herself at him, knocking the professor to the ground, jamming her wand up against his Adam's apple, "I am not wasting my time!"

 The Headmaster glared at her, "I tried to save Fiona."